 Section 2 – about you

-Section 3 – about your partner
+Section 3 – about the respondent (or applicant 2)

 Your partner’s details such as name, address and date of birth and their solicitor’s details (if you know this).

 Section 4 – details of your marriage or civil partnership

 Section 5 – jurisdiction (why the court can deal with your case)

 You must confirm some details about your marriage, so the court can determine it has jurisdiction to deal with your case.

 Section 6 – Statement of irretrievable breakdown (the legal reason for your divorce of dissolution)